IMN-E4/spike_sorting_SI/README.md

 # Authors: Eduarda Centeno and Samuel Garcia

-# General support: contact Sam for support
+General support: contact Sam for support

 ## How to use the spike sorting pipeline and related visualization tools

-    1. We have pipelines for two systems in main_pipeline:
-        ** Key point: it's important to know that the tool expects the data to be organized and named in a specific way!
-Pay attention: there are hard-coded paths in the different scripts! **
+**Key point: it's important to know that the tool expects the data to be organized and named in a specific way!
+Pay attention: there are hard-coded paths in the different script!**

+We have pipelines for two systems in main_pipeline

-        a.
-Neuropixel / SpikeGLX
+### Neuropixel / SpikeGLX
-         - Spikes Sorting:
+- **Spikes Sorting**:
 The main script here is spike_sorting_pipeline_NP.py.
 This file depends on the adjacent Python files:

         params_NP: here we define all the parameters for preprocessing, sorting, and postprocessing.
 This includs paths to input and ouput data!
         recording_list_NP: here we define the recordings to be processed
         myfigures: here we have supporting functions to create probe vs peaks/noise plots in the preprocessing step
         path_handling: here we keep all functions necessary for manipulating and concatenating paths
         utils: here we have functions to manipulate the recording object (read/slice/apply preprocess)

     Before running this script, you have to select with booleans which steps of the chain you want to run.
-For new sortings, we recommend: pre_check = True
+For new sortings, we recommend:

+        pre_check = True
         sorting = True
         postproc = True
         compute_alignment = True
         time_stamp = "default"

-            Important point 1: you can also consider running only the pre_check to first visualize the data drift and amount of peaks to decide if it's worth proceeding with the sorting at all.
+    *Important point 1*: you can also consider running only the pre_check to first visualize the data drift and amount of peaks to decide if it's worth proceeding with the sorting at all.

-            Important point 2: light clean sorting will by default will be saved in NAS, while heavy/complete cache in local disk.
+    *Important point 2*: light clean sorting will by default will be saved in NAS, while heavy/complete cache in local disk.
 You can define this in params_NP.

-        - Data visualization:
+- **Data visualization**:
  The main script here is mainwindow.py.
 This file depends on the adjacent Python files:

          launch_ephyviewer: here we have a chain of EphyViewer viewers for our data types (lf, ap, nidq)
          params_viz: this file contais the base_folder for data fetching
          path_handling_viz: here we keep all functions necessary for manipulating and concatenating paths
          utils: here we have functions to manipulate the recording object (read/slice) and find data in NAS

     We also have a .sh file to work with an executable and facilitate user experience.
-        Important point 1: this tool can also be used to trigger Song Sort (Manual labelling + canapy!) per bird!
+    *Important point 1*: this tool can also be used to trigger Song Sort (Manual labelling + canapy!) per bird!

          b.
 Cambridge Neurotech / OpenEphys